Recursive Bayesian estimation: Model

 is constant relative to $x$, so we can always substitute it for a coefficient $\alpha$, which can usually be ignored in practice.
 The numerator can be calculated and then simply normalized, since its integral must be unity.

+Approximating the posterior distribution

+For some choices of measurement likelihood functions, the probability distribution update can yield posterior distributions with increasingly complex functional forms over time, which makes recursive Bayesian estimation intractable.
+For that reason, approximations are often used.
+One such approximation is the assumed density filter, which simplifies the posterior distribution by projecting it onto a selected parametric family of distributions, so that it always has a certain functional form.